ivs-kuleuven/platosim3/docs/source/InputFile.md

 * seed parameters,
 * and pre-defined settings for the camera groups and CCD positions (specific for PLATO).

-These are described in more detail @ref configurationParameters "here".
+These are described in more detail @ref ConfigurationParameters "here".

 ---